Tech & Engineering

 NANOSLIDE Cylinder Wall Coating

 Rather than using conventional cast iron cylinder liners, the M177's bores are treated with Mercedes-Benz's NANOSLIDE technology.
 The process uses twin-wire arc spraying to deposit a thin iron-carbon alloy coating directly onto the aluminium cylinder walls.
-The resulting surface is harder than cast iron and measurably smoother.
+Authoritative sources describe the resulting surface as having an extremely high wear resistance and a near-mirror finish, and document friction reduction of up to 50 percent compared to grey cast-iron liners.

 Friction reduction.
 The near-mirror finish on the cylinder walls reduces friction between the piston rings and the bore surface.
 Less friction means less parasitic energy loss, which contributes directly to efficiency and power delivery.

 Wear resistance.
-Despite being applied as a coating rather than a solid liner, the NANOSLIDE surface outperforms conventional cast iron in abrasion resistance, which supports long-term engine durability under sustained high loads.
+Despite being applied as a coating rather than a solid liner, the NANOSLIDE surface demonstrates extremely high wear resistance, which supports long-term engine durability under sustained high loads.

 Weight savings.
 Eliminating traditional press-fit cylinder liners removes material from the block.
 In a performance engine where rotating and reciprocating masses matter, every kilogram counts.